DigiPlex launches data center bond on Oslo Stock Exchange

 "We see an incredible growth potential in the Nordic region driven by both international demand and Nordic enterprises moving their digital infrastructure from on-premise solutions into combinations of colocation and cloud.
 DigiPlex is very well placed to capture these exciting market opportunities,” adds DigiPlex CEO Gisle M. Eckhoff.

 The bond issue follows a number of recent initiatives taken by DigiPlex to strengthen its position in the Nordic region.

-The two new data centres will be located in Fetsund and Hobøl.
-The new Fetsund facility will be located at the DigiPlex Fetsund campus adjacent to the company’s current 10MW facility.
+The two new data centers will be located in Fetsund and Hobøl.
+The new Fetsund facility will be located at the DigiPlex Fetsund campus adjacent to the company's current 10MW facility.
 The second centre will be located in Hobøl, where DigiPlex has acquired a 40,000 m² plot with an option to purchase an additional 27,000 m².

 The NOK 600 million investment will help the two centres to become operational before the end of 2020.

-This followed progress in 2018 which saw the company expanding two of its data centres in Oslo, and entering the Danish market with the acquisition of a Telia data center in central Copenhagen.
+This followed progress in 2018 which saw the company expanding two of its data centers in Oslo, and entering the Danish market with the acquisition of a Telia data center in central Copenhagen.
 In the recent past, DigiPlex has secured several major new customers including Microsoft, AWS, Iver (formerly known as Candidator), and NetNordic.

 Investments in innovation, environmental sustainability and a transformation of its brand have seen DigiPlex win a number of awards including "Best Data Center Energy Solution", "Data Center Operations Team of the Year - Colo + Cloud", and the prestigious title "Renewable Energy Technology of the Year".
 DigiPlex is the most recognized data center brand amongst the Nordic C-Suite, and a certified `Great Place to Work'.